I have been fortunate enough to visit these islands at least once a year since 2004.

 There is always some breeding cycle behaviour going on, and throughout the dry season there are usually some Brown Booby chicks around....

 The Lacepede islands are a long way from anywhere!
 However, several expedition ships go there.
-However, be aware the some ships that advertise this stop on their itineraries may not always get there if the weather is a bit windy.
+Check the itineraries as different departures may have different stops.
+And be aware the some ships that advertise this stop on their itineraries may not always get there if the weather is a just slightly windy.